Purcellville Canons

 The Cannons

-The recent years have seen many changes for the Cannons.
+The past decade has seen many changes for the Cannons.
 Upon becoming President of the organization, Brett Fuller relocated the team from Luray to Charles Town, becoming the first non-Virginia team in the 118-year history of the VBL.
-When the three year lease for Jefferson High School’s Sager Field expired after 2015, Fuller considered other options and received a favorable response from Purcellville Town Council about potentially playing at Fireman’s Field.
-Knowing Loudoun County has always been very supportive of baseball in Purcellville, referencing the large crowds Fireman’s Field has attracted for Babe Ruth and American Legion baseball tournaments, Fuller got approval from the League for another move.
-Moving to Purcellville and being able to play at Fireman’s Field, known as “one of the most nostalgic fields in the country”, is a great honor for the Cannons.
-The Cannons’ move to Fireman’s Field was approved Sept.
-15, 2015 after Loudoun County Parks and Recreation worked with the team to finalize scheduling logistics for the highly-utilized complex.
+When the three year lease for Jefferson High School’s Sager Field expired after 2015, Fuller got approval from VBL for another move to Purcellville, Virginia.
+Fireman’s Field already had a rich history of hosting Babe Ruth and American Legion tournaments known and is known as “one of the most nostalgic fields in the country” making it a great honor for the Cannons to call it home.
+The team has flourished over the past several years; the 2024 season was record breaking with sponsorship participation and attendance.
+Over 21,000 fans enjoyed a game this summer!